-Options trade similarly to mutual funds and stocks, but while mutual funds and stocks are viewed as securities, options are viewed as derivatives.
+Options trade similarly to mutual funds, ETFs (see also best ETFs in Canada, best bank ETFs in Canada, top energy ETFs, or ETF sectors) and stocks, but while mutual funds and stocks are viewed as securities, options are viewed as derivatives.

 This is due to the fact that the market value of options is highly dependent on the price of other assets.
 Without said assets, options will have no value.

 From what to look out for when attempting to buy or sell options to the best online brokerage in Canada, in this guide, we shed light on how to trade options in Canada.
 So, stick around!

 Yes, you can trade (buy and sell) options in Canada.
 The country’s options trading activities take place on the Montreal Exchange, which is a fully electronic exchange that’s dedicated to the development of derivatives markets.

 It’s worth noting that most online brokers allow the trading of options that are listed on both American and Canadian exchanges.

 Another thing that’s worth pointing out is that binary options trading is illegal in Canada.
 In fact, there isn’t a single binary options broker who has a bona fide license to operate in Canada.

 Canadian Options Trading Explained